Amber Vitale, JD, CSS

 What advice would you give to young women entering your industry?

 My advice to young women entering this field is to look at each role as an opportunity to excel, master something new, and gather more tools to serve you in your career.
 I have found that being reliable, doing a great job, and bringing your ideas to the table will allow you to expand into new areas which increases exposure, skills, and achievements.
 Also, know that your career is in your hands.
 If you find that a particular person, position or environment is holding you back or not taking you in a desirable direction, it is never too late to pivot your career.
-Approach big transitions with a clear strategy, purpose, and planning—fear is natural, but with intentional action and by focusing on the steps, even the most daunting changes become achievable.
+Approach big transitions with a clear strategy, purpose, and planning—fear is natural, but with an action plan and intentional focus on each step, even daunting changes become achievable.

 What are the biggest challenges or opportunities in your field right now?

 The anti-financial crime space is constantly changing and growing: there is no shortage of fraudsters out there, bad actors are always looking for new ways to avoid sanctions or launder money, and the regulatory environment is evolving to keep up with new technologies and services, as well as evolving economic and trade sanctions.
 Therefore, there are many entry-level opportunities in this field and the work has many facets which can be interesting, including conducting investigations to identify potential money laundering or fraud schemes, performing data analytics and using technology to support compliance work, and monitoring for changing laws or other developments.
-However, because this landscape has been heavily impacted in the past few years by global affairs, the swift development of digital assets and online financial services, and changes in U.S. foreign policy, it has been difficult to keep up with the intensive pace and regulatory expectations for identifying bad actors and transactions that may contravene U.S. laws.
+However, because this landscape has been heavily impacted in the past few years by global affairs, the swift development of digital assets and online financial services, and changes in U.S. foreign policy, it has been difficult to keep up with the intensive pace and increasing regulatory expectations for identifying bad actors and transactions that may contravene U.S. laws.
+These challenges can make this a stressful field at times.

 What values are most important to you in your work and personal life?